shbz8888/Data_Pipeline_VMware/README.md

         time.sleep(1)
         return final_image_link
 ```
-* the information was stored in a dictionary and a UUID was generated, UUID was used because it would generate a unique ID each time the code ran and could be used later to refer to the product dictionary saved earlier
+* The information was stored in a dictionary and a UUID was generated.
+UUID was used because it would generate a unique ID each time the code ran and could be used later to refer to the product dictionary saved earlier
-* the information was then stored and saved locally in a folder called raw_data, the dictionary being saved as a .json file and the image being downloaded using the link in the dictionary
+* The information was then stored and saved locally in a folder called raw_data, the dictionary being saved as a .json file and the image being downloaded using the link in the dictionary
-* a new folder was created for the product within the raw_data folder, this new folder was named using the UUID so that each product tha would eventually be scraped would not be confused
+* A new folder was created for the product within the raw_data folder
-* within this new prodoct folder alongside the .json file for the dictionary an images folder was created which contained the downloaded image, the image was downloaded using the image link in the dictionary
+* Within this new product folder alongside the .json file for the dictionary an images folder was created which contained the downloaded image
 ```python
 def save_dictionary_locally(self,dict_products,strID,final_image_link):
         path = "/home/shahbaz/Data_Pipeline_NewVM/Data_Pipeline_VMware/raw_data"